SNEG-DEV/siege-of-avalon/README.md

 all found in the original free playable 1. chapter/demo - http://soaos.sourceforge.net/FreePage.htm

-Also for Win7 and above: use either compatibility mode as XP (I might update the registry later on) - and/or include ddraw.dll from [**DDrawCompat**](https://github.com/narzoul/DDrawCompat) - binary can be downloaded under releases.
+You must currently include the newest ddraw.dll from [**DDrawCompat**](https://github.com/narzoul/DDrawCompat) - binary can be downloaded under releases.
+Specific fixes has been applied until a new version of ddraw.dll is released.

 Look in the changelog for status, changes and planned changes.